RustyNova016/Void-Processing/README.md

 ## Development progress

 Currently, only part one is complete, which focuses on creating void cores.
-The two other parts will focus on science production, and then that science's technology
+The two other parts will focus on science production, and then that science's technology (aka quality)

 ## Credits